nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # Solution mapping back to Problem Statements

 * **Bearer Tokens**, **PoP Token**, **PoP via Mutual TLS**, **Host TPMs for Signature** challenges are addressed
-  * by the use of workload identity agent public/private key attestation, which provides a cryptographically verifiable proof of residency on host and workload identity.
-The workload identity agent generates a public/private key pair for each workload and signs the workload public key with its private key.
-The workload identity manager verifies the signature using the workload identity agent public key, ensuring that the workload is running on a trusted host.
+  * by the use of Workload Identity Agent public/private key attestation, which provides a cryptographically verifiable proof of residency on host and workload identity.
+The Workload Identity Agent generates a public/private key pair for each workload and signs the workload public key with its private key.
+The Workload Identity Manager verifies the signature using the Workload Identity Agent Public Key, ensuring that the workload is running on a trusted host.
-  * by signing HTTP requests with the workload identity agent private key, which provides a scalable and cryptographically verifiable proof of residency on host and workload identity.
-The signature is verified by the intermediate proxies (e.g., API gateways, SASE firewalls) or server workloads using the workload identity agent public key.
+  * by signing HTTP requests with the Workload Identity Agent Private Key, which provides a scalable and cryptographically verifiable proof of residency on host and workload identity.
+The signature is verified by the intermediate proxies (e.g., API gateways, SASE firewalls) or server workloads using the Workload Identity Agent Public Key.

 * **IP Address-Based Location** and **Wi-Fi-Based Location** challenges are addressed
   * by the use of a combination of host-local location sensors (e.g., GNSS) and mobile network location services, with direct hardware-based attestation, which provide a more reliable and cryptographically verifiable location than IP address or Wi-Fi-based methods.